Common law takes precedence over New York State Statute - it says so in a New York Statute. ;)

 such as common law marriage.

-in the event that common law and statute conflict ...common law takes precedence over that statute.
+if common law and statute conflict ... common law takes precedence.

 Read about common law appearance being any action taken that would impede plaintiff from seeking judgment in the case.